South Kesteven District Council elections

 South Kesteven District Council in Lincolnshire, England is elected every four years.
 Since the last boundary changes in 2015, 56 councillors have been elected from 30 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 2002 have been:

 Council elections

 Summary of the results of recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 1999 and 2015 elections, with the number of councillors being reduced from 58 to 56 in 2015.